 It can be noted from Figures 1 to 4 that the real spurious emissions for different production model broadband technologies operating around the radar frequency ranges 2 700–3 100 MHz are far below the -30 dBm/MHz limit.
 The noise floor measured for these devices in the radar services band 2 700–3 100 MHz varies between approx. -65 to -85 dBm/MHz, which is 35 to 55 dB below the spurious limit for the band.

-Radiodetermination
+Radiodetermination in 2.7 GHz band

 This example shows the unwanted emission of an air traffic control radar system with two centre frequencies of 2 765 and 2 885 MHz.
 The maximum signals are normalized to 0 dBm/MHz.
 Typical power levels of such radars are in the order of 56 to 60 dBW and the antenna gain is in the range of 30 to 45 dBi.

-The unwanted emission limit for this type of radar is -60 dBc (marked red).
+The unwanted emission limit for this type of radar in accordance with Table 5.1 of ERC Rec.
+74-01 [3] is -60 dBc (marked red).
 A few spikes reach this limit.
 The noise floor is about 40 dB below.

 Figure 6: Unwanted emission of an air traffic control radar system

+SRD in 122-123 GHz frequency band

+Editors note: text is from SE24 document xx, it has to be checked and revised

+[According to ERC Recommendation 74-01 and EN 305 550, unwanted emissions in the spurious domain of SRD operating in the 122-123 GHz are set to -30 dBm/MHz.

+Within the EESS (passive) reference bandwidth of 200 MHz, this is hence corresponding to a -17 dBm/200 MHz power density, on top of which possible SRD antenna gain will have to be considered.

+Therefore, a relevant assessment of SRD antenna gain together with SRD density will have to be performed before considering that such spurious level could be sufficient to ensure protection of EESS (passive).

+In addition, EN 305 550 specifies the unwanted emissions in the spurious domain as “those at frequencies beyond the limit of 250 % of the necessary bandwidth above and below the centre frequency of the emission”.

+However, EN 305 550 seems currently silent on the “out-of-band” domain, i.e from 50% up to 250% of the necessary bandwidth in which one can expect higher emission levels.

+Unlike relatively small bandwidth, this unknown situation related to OOB emissions could become an issue for SRD making use of large bandwidth for which the 250% bandwidth can hence extend far within the EESS (passive) band, even below 122 GHz.

+Here also, a relevant characterisation of SRD bandwidth and OOB emissions will have to be performed.

+Figure 7: SRD emissions in the OOB and spurious domains

+RAS community to check on the unwanted emissions falling below 116 GHz.]

+BDA2GC

 Discussion